SkyAPM/Organization/README.md

 * 彭勇升 [@peng-yongsheng](https://github.com/peng-yongsheng) R&D director，Tydic

 # Committer Team
-As a member of PMC, you have following rights:
+As a member of PMC, you **must** contribute and maintain the features or modules.
+Because of that, you have following rights:
 1. Edit rights for `skywalking` and `skywalking-ui` repositories.
 1. Vote right for pull request or feature discussion.
 1. Vote right for promoting contributor to Committer Team and PMC.